microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0/Update-MgSiteTermStore.md

 # Update-MgSiteTermStore

 ## SYNOPSIS
-Update the properties of a store object.
+Update the navigation property termStore in sites

 ## SYNTAX